arcus/education_modules/pandas_transform/pandas_transform.md

 </lia-keep>
 </div>

+Unless you have an extremely wide browser window, the output above is broken into as many columns as it can fit at a time.
+Some interfaces will output the DataFrame and let you scroll right to see more columns, but this interface just prints as many columns as it can fit and then starts again with the next columns.
+Good thing it didnt't print all 15524 rows!

-Good thing it doesn't print all 15524 rows!
-Unless you specify a different subset, you will see the first five rows and the last five rows of a DataFrame.
+When you print a DataFrame or Series you will see the first five rows and the last five rows of a DataFrame.
 If, like this one, it has more than 10 rows, the hidden rows will be indicated by ellipses.
 You can also ask for the first or last 5 rows of data using the methods `.head()` and `.tail()`.
 Try putting a number in the parentheses to get different numbers of rows.

 <div class="python_data">
 <lia-keep>